Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

         }
 ```

-3. We can check in a value is null by using the Null assert.
+3. We can check in a value is null by using the `.Should().BeNull()`.

+> Note: As you type you will see that intellisense will suggest what you should use in most cases it is dead on.

 ```C#
         [Fact]